-Federal Supplemental Educational Opportunity Grants: The Supplemental Educational Opportunity Grant (SEOG) is one of the three federal campus-based programs in which funds are allocated to colleges.
-Grants are awarded on the basis of the student's need and the amount of funds available.
-Eligible undergraduate students must be U.S. citizens or permanent residents who do not hold a baccalaureate degree and who demonstrate exceptional financial need and maintain satisfactory academic performance.
-Students apply for this grant each year by submitting the FAFSA.
+Federal Supplemental Educational Opportunity Grants: The Supplemental Educational Opportunity Grant (SEOG) is a federal campus-based program, meaning funds are allocated directly to colleges.
+The school then awards grants based on a student's need and the amount of funds available.
+Eligible undergraduate students must be U.S. citizens or permanent residents who do not hold a baccalaureate degree and who demonstrate exceptional financial need.